ncbi/vadr/documentation/formats.md

 VADR coordinate strings are made up of one or more tokens with format `<d1>..<d2>:<s>`, where `<d1>` is the start position, `<d2>` is the end position, and `<s>` is the strand, either `+` or `-`, or rarely `?` if unknown/uncertain.
 Tokens are separated by a `,`.
-Each token is defines what VADR code and output refers to as a `segment`.
+Each token defines what is referred to as a single `segment` in VADR code and output.

 Here are some examples: